fcrepo4-labs/fcrepo-sample-dataset/README.md

 1. Download the fcrepo-sample-dataset tool: git clone git@github.com:futures/fcrepo-sample-dataset.git
 2. Change to the fcrepo-sample-dataset directory: cd fcrepo-sample-dataset
+3. Build: mvn clean install
-3. Run: mvn -Dfcrepo.url=&lt;repo.url&gt; exec:java | mvn exec:java
+4. Run: mvn -Dfcrepo.url=&lt;repo.url&gt; exec:java

 The whole dataset will be loaded into the Fedora repository <repo.url>, or view the dataset from http://localhost:8080/rest by default.